Quarter- and half-filled quantum Hall states and their topological orders revealed by daughter states in bilayer graphene

 We proceed with a detailed characterization of all half-filled states.
 To avoid ambiguity, we identify all states according to the topological phase of the \textit{electrons} for either sign of $\nu$.
-In Fig.~3A, we show the filling factors of daughters associated with different pairing channels of \textsuperscript{2}CFs \cite{Yutushui_daughters_2024,Zheltonozhskii_daughters_2024}.
-In Fig.~3B, we show $R_{xx}$ and $R_{xy}$ around $\nu=\frac{1}{2}$ at $D=-140~\mathrm{mV/nm}$, with strong dips in $R_{xx}$ flanking the plateau at half filling.
+In Fig.~3A, we show the filling factors of daughters associated with different pairing channels of \textsuperscript{2}CFs.\cite{Yutushui_daughters_2024,Zheltonozhskii_daughters_2024} In Fig.~3B, we show $R_{xx}$ and $R_{xy}$ around $\nu=\frac{1}{2}$ at $D=-140~\mathrm{mV/nm}$, with strong dips in $R_{xx}$ flanking the plateau at half filling.
 The absence of higher-order Jain states beyond $\nu=\frac{2}{5},\frac{3}{5}$ suggests that the dips near $\nu=\frac{1}{2}$ are daughter states.
-We indicate possible daughter-state fillings by vertical lines and find strong agreement with $\frac{6}{13}$ and $\frac{9}{17}$, supporting anti-Pfaffian pairing for $\nu=\frac{1}{2}$.
-Our analysis of the other half-filled states, which agrees with previous reports\cite{Huang_Valley_2022}, is shown in SM Sec.~7.
-We caution that the identification of paired states based on their daughters is indirect and has not been independently confirmed by direct measurements, such as thermal conductance\cite{Banerjee_observation_2018, Dutta_Isolated_2022} or upstream noise at interfaces \cite{Dutta_novel_2022}.
+We mark possible daughter-state fillings by vertical dashed lines with their colors referring to the topological order of the parent state from Fig.~3A, including Pfaffian and anti-Pfaffian favored by numerics\cite{ma_fractional_2022} and PH-Pfaffian suggested by thermal conductance measurements in GaAs.\cite{Banerjee_observation_2018, Dutta_Isolated_2022,Dutta_novel_2022} The observed dips coincide with $\frac{6}{13}$ and $\frac{9}{17}$ (see supplementary note~9 for quantization of daughters), supporting anti-Pfaffian pairing for $\nu=\frac{1}{2}$.
+Similarly, based on the daughters, we identified the state at $\nu=-\frac{3}{2}$ to be anti-Pfaffian (supplementary note~10).
+Our analysis of the other half-filled states and the plateaus of their daughters, which agrees with previous reports,\cite{Huang_Valley_2022} is shown in supplementary notes~8 and 9.
+The identification of paired states based on their daughters is indirect and has not been independently confirmed by direct measurements, such as thermal conductance\cite{Banerjee_observation_2018, Dutta_Isolated_2022} or upstream noise at interfaces.\cite{Dutta_novel_2022} Still, the periodic pattern of topological orders indicated by daughters\cite{Yutushui_daughters_2024,Zheltonozhskii_daughters_2024} and its systematic association with crossing $N=1$ levels (see dotted boxes in Fig.~1A) provides strong support for its veracity.